So, is trail running harder than road running? Yes…. and no. In this post I explain.

 It can be harder to find trails to run on than roads for regular runs

-Alastair wrote the following post on how to find trails to run on near you, which may be helpful: How to find trails to run on near me.
+For tips on how to find good trails to run on, read this post next: How to find trails to run on near me.

 How Is Trail Running Better Than Road Running?